 Not following the five guidelines above perpetuates the common misconception that condoms aren’t tested or designed properly.

 In order to best protect oneself and the partner from STI’s, the old condom and its contents should be assumed to be still infectious.
 Therefore the old condom must be properly disposed of.
-A new condom should be used for each act of intercourse, as multiple usage increases the chance of breakage, defeating the primary purpose as a barrier.
+A new condom should be used for each act of intercourse, as multiple usages increase the chance of breakage, defeating the primary purpose as a barrier.
 Defeated barrier equals potential transmission.